-Financial advisors often recommend saving around 20% of your annual salary, but that includes long-term savings such as a home deposit as well as short-term savings like for holidays or a wedding.
+Many financial advisers often recommend saving around 20% of your annual salary, but that includes long-term savings such as a home deposit and short-term savings like for holidays or a wedding.

 If you’re saving for the first time, set yourself a small and realistic target, say £300 in six months or £50 a month.
-Once you get there you can increase your target.
+Once you achieve this, you can increase your target.

 There are two main things you can do to make it simpler:

 - Open a separate savings account.
 This way you can see your savings grow and they don’t get lumped in with your other finances

 - Transfer the money as soon as you get paid.
 You’re less likely to spend it if it’s out of sight

 Ideally, keep your emergency savings in an instant access account separate to your other money.
 But that doesn’t mean you can’t reap the benefits of interest while it’s sitting in the bank.

 Keep an eye out for introductory rates for new customers.
 They usually offer a guaranteed rate for a specific period but take note of the end date and be prepared to switch if the rate is poor afterwards.